jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 cp

-: This command is used to cp the contents of a file, can also be used to copy and rename a file.  __Usage examples:__
+: This command is used to cp the contents of a file, can also be used to copy and rename a file.

 ```bash
 cp *.txt /home/user/Documents